 - Switching to the highest-RTP Crash brand reduces expected loss but does not change the chase-loss behavioural risk of fast-feedback gameplay.

 - Progressive cashout escalation (Crash Martingale-style) hits operator max-bet within 5-7 losses on common starting stakes, regardless of brand.
-The math is in the doubling-sequence walkthrough.
+The math is in the dice martingale critique related piece.

 - Auto-bet at 500 rounds per session amplifies exposure on any brand.
 High-RTP brand still produces variance-level outcomes within sessions.